duct-framework/duct/README.md

 An endpoint might handle user authentication, or handle comments on a post.
 Strive to keep your endpoints small and focused.

+Endpoints should communicate with components via **boundary** protocols.
+This draws a line between external services modeled by components, and the internal functionality modeled by endpoints.
+Protocols can be mocked, allowing efficient internal testing.

 [heroku]:    https://www.heroku.com/
 [docker]:    https://www.docker.com/
 [component]: https://github.com/stuartsierra/component